-Operating this vehicle on public streets or roads.
+Operating this vehicle on paved surfaces.

-You can collide with another vehicle.
-Paved surfaces may seriously affect handling and control of the vehicle, and may cause the vehicle to go out of control.
+The tires are designed for off-road use only, not for use on pavement.
+Paved surfaces may seriously affect handling and control of this vehicle, and may cause the vehicle to go out of control.